Use 'Enter' for

 On meeting the next atom, or group of atoms, on the surface of the substance

-The light could perhaps be directed away from the outer edge of those atoms
+The particle of light could perhaps be directed away from the outer edge of those atoms

-And the light could perhaps then leave the surface of the substance at an angle
+And the particle of light could perhaps then leave the surface of the substance at an angle

 For total internal reflection within a transparent medium

-The light could perhaps be directed away from the inner edge of an atom, or group of atoms, on the surface of the transparent medium
+The particle of light could perhaps be directed away from the inner edge of an atom, or group of atoms, on the surface of the transparent medium

-And the light could perhaps then pass back into the transparent medium
+And the particle of light could perhaps then pass back into the transparent medium

 Light and neutrinos in an electric field